 The Covered Calls page allows you to view these options for the nearest expiration date.
-Barchart Premier subscribers can view other expiration dates.
+Barchart Premier subscribers can view other expiration dates (select the expiration month/year using the drop-down menu at the top of the page).
+Weekly expiration dates are labeled with a (w) in the expiration date list.

 About Covered Calls